DecisionsDev/simulatte/README.md

    * How can we navigate with ease in a decision set to search for specific decisions?
    * How to compose analytical dashboards for tour decision automation?
    * How to empower champion/challenger comparisions for automated decision services?

+Simulatte combines:
+   * a Spark based execution invoker to read a JSON request dataset and automate at scale the business decisions, and write them with their traces,
+   * an analytics post-processing for computing metrics, KPIs and visualizations through Python and Jupyter notebooks.
+   * a decision automation delegated to IBM Automation Decision Services(ADS) or IBM Operational Decision Services(ODM), 2 capabilities of the Cloud Pak for Business Automation.
+These 2 capabilities run an inference rule engine and ADS allows to call any ML model to bring probabilities in the decision making.

+You can use Simulatte in an online mode through REST calls on microservices.
+Additionaly you can submit the decision invoker in a Spark batch to run in an Hadoop Spark cluster for maximum performances.

 ## Flavors
 The simulation frameworks delivers a matrix of modes on the following dimensions: